Helping Chicago-Area Residents Navigate Divorce

 Divorce attorney with offices in Chicago and Northbrook provides savvy guidance and vigorous representation

 Sometimes people just aren’t compatible or things just don’t work out.
 That’s why Illinois lets you file for divorce based on specific grounds, but also permits “no fault” divorce — you know that all-encompassing phrase, “irreconcilable differences”?
-The Law Offices of Michael P. Doman, Ltd. helps Chicago area residents navigate the concepts and technicalities of divorce and ensure their position is heard on such critical issues as allocation of parental responsibilities, child support, spousal maintenance, parenting rights and the division of marital assets.
+The Chicago divorce attorneys at the Law Offices of Michael P. Doman, Ltd. helps clients navigate the concepts and technicalities of divorce and ensure their position is heard on such critical issues as allocation of parental responsibilities, child support, spousal alimony payments, parenting rights and the division of marital assets.

 Divorce is not difficult to pursue